iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Introduction

 \item \textbf{Layer 1: ISAC BS as Stackelberg leader with Bayesian belief feedback:} In the first layer, the ISAC base station (BS) coordinates and broadcasts prior-channel PLS metrics and the eavesdroppers’ Angle-of-Arrival (AoA) belief as part of a Stackelberg leader strategy.
 The ISAC BS jointly adapts its total transmit power and power split ratios for confidential data $\alpha$, artificial noise (AN) $\beta$ and sensing $\gamma$ based on secrecy feedback and posterior entropy; sensing and AN are increased when secrecy degrades or uncertainty is high, and reduced when the posterior is confident that it will avoid excess RF consumption.
 In parallel, incentive prices ($\pi$, $\tau$, and $\zeta$) are broadcast to incorporate leakage and energy penalties into the HN utilities, resulting in an incentive-compatible and entropy-aware power and splitting policy aimed at maximizing SEE.

 \item \textbf{Layer 2: Hybrid-node GNE for distributed power and role selection:} In the second layer, hybrid nodes operate as strategic followers and solve a Generalized Nash Equilibrium (GNE) under coupled interference and shared power constraints.
-Given the leader’s broadcast power splits and incentive prices, each node optimizes a local utility that trades off secrecy benefit, transmit power cost, and leakage penalties.
-The resulting equilibrium yields a distributed power allocation and an initial role assignment (transmitting node - THN, vs. jamming node - JHN), providing an incentive consistent and energy efficient coordination mechanism.
+Given the leader’s broadcast power splits and incentive prices, each node optimizes a local utility that trades off secrecy benefits, transmit power costs, and leakage penalties.
+The resulting equilibrium yields a distributed power allocation and an initial role assignment (transmitting node - THN, vs. jamming node - JHN), providing an incentive-consistent and energy efficient coordination mechanism.

 \item \textbf{Layer 3: Bayesian cooperative refinement for geometry-aware jamming:} In the third layer, HNs cooperate using the updated eavesdropper AoA posterior and its entropy to refine the jamming configuration.
 Coalitions are formed toward the most likely eavesdropper directions, prioritizing nodes that are geometrically aligned with these angles as focused jammers, while reallocating power to suppress redundant or low-impact jammers.
 The refinement iterates until the secrecy metric stabilizes, thus establishing a posterior-aligned, geometry-aware jamming strategy that concentrates energy where it is most effective, preserves legitimate QoS, and improves SEE. \end{itemize}